 |Earnings Date||Jul 28, 2021 - Aug 02, 2021|

 |Forward Dividend & Yield||N/A (N/A)|

-(NASDAQ: RDFN) — The number of buyers who locked in mortgage rates for second homes shot up a record 128% year over year in April, marking the 11th straight month of 80%-plus growth, per a new report from Redfin (www.redfin.com), the technology-powered real estate brokerage.
-That marks the 10th straight month of 80%-plus annual growth.
-The year-over-year increase should be taken in context because demand for second homes was relatively weak in March 2020, when the coronavirus pandemic first hit the U.S. and real estate activity in the country nearly ground to a halt.
+(NASDAQ: RDFN) — The number of buyers who locked in mortgage rates for second homes soared 178% year over year in April, marking the 11th straight month of 80%-plus growth, per a new report from Redfin (www.redfin.com), the technology-powered real estate brokerage.
+The record increase should be taken in context: It is likely exaggerated because demand for second homes dropped 24% year over year last April, the month after the coronavirus pandemic hit the U.S. and real estate activity in the country nearly ground to a halt.
 Still, second-home mortgage rate locks are holding steady at more than double pre-pandemic levels.